IntuitDeveloper/Sample-InvoiceWithReimbursedCharge-DotNet/README.md

 5. Build and Run

 ### Sample Overview

+This workflow that this app follows is as follows:
 1. Create Item-based and Account-based Billable expense
 2. Create an Invoice with a simple description line item
 3. Billable expense is linked with Invoice in UI (this link creation is not currently supported by API)